ChSPN/dogfriendly/README.md

 1. Enable automatic builds in Sliplane so that each push to GitHub triggers a new deployment.
 2. This ensures that any updates to `develop` or `main` branches are automatically compiled, built, and deployed.

+## GitFlow and CI/CD Pipeline

+This project follows the **GitFlow** workflow for source control management.
+In the CI/CD pipeline, GitHub Actions are configured to build and compile Docker images automatically for every **pull request**.
+This ensures that code is thoroughly tested and images are ready for deployment after review.

 ## How to Run the Test Project DogFriendly.Tests

 1. Navigate to the **DogFriendly.Tests** project: